ysyk2021/resilience-unlocked-techniques-for-overcoming-adversity-and-bouncing-back-stronger-smarter-and/src/chapter-7-3.md

-# The Benefits of Building Positive Relationships for Improved Social Support, Connection, and Resilience

 In this chapter, we will explore the significant benefits that come from building positive relationships and how they contribute to improved social support, connection, and resilience.
 By fostering meaningful connections with others, we can enhance our ability to navigate through adversity and bounce back stronger, smarter, and better.
 Through this exploration, we will discover various techniques and strategies for building resilient relationships.